surifirstpin/biplus_documentation/docs/README.md

 ## Unified Decision Making Platform
 ## Data Analytical Solution for Everyone
 2.
-## High Quality Data Analytics and Reporting, Where you matter.

 ## Single Solution for All your needs.

-## Business Intelligence (or) Data Analytics that turns data into opportunity for everyone
+## Business Intelligence (or) Data Analytics Platform that turns data into opportunity for everyone

 ## Accelerated Data to All.
 ## opportunity to take data into your hands